Experts and the Information Food Chain

 The lessons we can learn from the return of the Yellowstone wolves

-Before the wolves were reintroduced they had been absent from their natural position at the top of the food chain for 70 years.
-With no predators, deer numbers had built up completely unchecked.
-Despite human efforts to control their number, deer had managed to reduce much of the vegetation to almost nothing.
+Before the wolves were reintroduced, they had been absent from their natural position at the top of the food chain for 70 years.
+With no predators to reduce it, the deer population had built-up, and despite human efforts to control their number, deer had managed to reduce much of the park's vegetation to almost nothing.

-But as soon as the wolves arrived, even though they were few in number, they started to have remarkable effects.
+But as soon as the wolves arrived, even though they were few in number, they started to have a remarkable effect.
 First, of course, they killed some of the deer, but that wasn’t the major impact.
-Much more significantly they radically changed deer behaviour.
+Much more significantly, they radically changed deer behaviour.

 The wolves also killed coyotes.
 As a result the number of rabbits and mice began to rise, which meant more hawks, weasels, foxes and badgers.
 Ravens and bald eagles came down to feed on any carrion the wolves had left behind.
 Bears fed on it too and their population began to grow, helped further by more berries growing on the regenerating shrubs.
 The bears then reinforced the impact of the wolves on the deer population, by preying on their calves.

 But here’s where it gets really interesting.
 The wolves changed the behaviour of the rivers.
 The rivers began to meander less, there was less erosion, channels narrowed, more pools formed, all of which were great for wildlife habitats.
 The rivers changed in response to the wolves as the regenerating forests stabilised the banks so they collapsed less often.
 The recovery of the vegetation on the valley sides also reduced soil erosion and the rivers became more fixed in their course.

 So the wolves, although small in number, transformed not just the ecosystem of Yellowstone National Park, a huge area of land, but also its physical geography.